kumailr7/TII-Devops-Assessment/README.md

 ![Hextris page](output_images/Hextris_page.png)

+## Important Notes

-**NOTE: Certs and Key are not pushed to Github as its not best pratice**
+- **Security**: Certificates and keys are not pushed to GitHub as it's not recommended to share sensitive information publicly.
+- **Code Changes**: The source code has been modified to make it more assessment-oriented.

 ## 2. Creating Local Development Cluster via Terraform